Red5/red5-server/server/README-TomcatPlugin.md

 ### Building for JDK8

-Use this command to build for JDK8 since we are currently moving over to JDK11 builds: `mvn clean install -Djava.release.level=8 -Dmaven.compiler.source=1.8 -Dmaven.compiler.target=1.8`
+Use this command to build for JDK8 since we've moved to JDK11: `mvn clean install -Djava.release.level=8 -Dmaven.compiler.source=1.8 -Dmaven.compiler.target=1.8`

 ## Tomcat Server